link1905/system-design-101/content/docs/web-service/api-design/_index.md

 Personally, I’ve rarely implemented {{< term hate >}}, except for certain convenient scenarios like pagination or linking to a detailed version of a resource.

-For example, suppose we have a server providing order data at `/users/{userId}/orders`.
+For example, suppose we have a service providing `order` resource at `/users/{userId}/orders`.
-If one day, the resource is moved to `/orders/{userId}`, a client relying on response-provided links would remain unaffected — this is where {{< term hate >}} can help prevent disruptions.
+If one day, the resource is moved to `/orders/{userId}`, a client relying on response-provided links would remain unaffected, this is where {{< term hate >}} can help prevent disruptions.

 However, this approach raises some concerns: